120 Participants Needed

 The trial information does not specify whether you need to stop taking your current medications.
 It seems likely that you can continue them, as the study focuses on adapting care for breast cancer survivors.

-What data supports the effectiveness of the treatment Adapted Patient Priorities Care (PPC) approach for breast cancer survivors?
+What prior data suggests that the Adapted Patient Priorities Care (PPC) approach is safe for breast cancer survivors?

-How is the Adapted Patient Priorities Care (PPC) approach unique for breast cancer survivors?
+What evidence suggests that the Adapted Patient Priorities Care approach is effective for breast cancer survivorship?

 DE